Apply for Housing

-The Department of Housing and Residence Life will respond to the accommodation request within five business days in writing to the student’s TopperMail account.
+The Department of Housing and Residence Life will respond to requests within five to ten business days.
+All responses will be sent to the student by email to the student’s WKU TopperMail account.

 Please note: a pending request or appeal does not defer your housing payment.
 If your appeal is approved, adjustments to your account will be made.